 Q: What type of warranty does my Projector come with?

-A: Most projectors come with a standard warranty that covers the Projector’s defects in materials and workmanship for one year.
-Some projectors come with a longer warranty that covers the defects in materials and workmanship of the Projector for two years or more.
+A: Most projectors come with a standard warranty covering the Projector’s materials and workmanship defects for one year.
+Some projectors come with a more extended warranty that covers the Projector’s defects in materials and workmanship for two years or more.

-Q: What is the difference between an HDMI port and a VGA port?
+Q: What is the difference between an HDMI and a VGA port?

 A: An HDMI port is a digital port that can connect devices such as Blu-ray players, gaming consoles, and laptops to a projector.
 A VGA port is an analog port that can connect devices such as computers and projectors.